Should You Change Your Financial Planning?

 A financial plan usually includes the following:

-A long-term investment plan, which details how you’ll save for goals like retirement, a child’s college costs, healthcare costs as you age.
+A long-term investment plan, which details how you’ll save for goals like retirement, a child’s college costs, and healthcare costs as you age.

 A risk-management plan for unexpected situations such as a job loss, health crisis, natural disaster, disability, and death.

-An estate plan, which includes planning for your funeral expenses as well as how your assets will be distributed to future generations after you pass away.
+An estate plan, which includes planning for your funeral expenses as well as determining how your assets will be distributed to future generations after you pass away.

 Your financial plan can be simple or complex, depending on your situation and needs.
 To create a simple financial plan for your household, you’ll need to determine: